andreterceiro/dio-claro-spring--java-spring-api-railway-curso/README.md

 We generated the boilerplate in the [http://start.spring.io](http://start.spring.io) again.
 I tried to use the configurations more next to the teacher.
 These was the configurations that I selected:

 ![Configurations in Spring Initializr](images/configurations-in-spring-initializr.png)

+I tried to make the same configuration as the teacher, used `Java 17`, but the Spring Boot version had to be newer because the course was recorded last year.